 Local variables:

 The rating value of this unit.
-The rating is used to choose a unit for the given agent (the larger the higher, unit with the top rating value will be chosen).
-Usually an algorithm or a function call is placed here to calculate the rating with the help of the available local variables.Value type: double
+The rating is used to select a unit for the given agent (the larger the higher, the unit with the top rating value will be chosen).
+Usually an algorithm or a function call is placed here to calculate the rating with the help of the available local variables.Type: double

 Local variables:

-Expression evaluated to obtain the timeout time for the agent.Valid value: double
+The expression evaluated to obtain the timeout time for the agent.Type: double

-Local variable: agent — the agent - Queue: enable preemption
+Local variable: T agent — the agent - Queue: enable preemption

 Default value: false - Restore agent location on exit